 MARKETING: Traditional publishers' books often have a marketing budget.
-They take care of that side, but, having said that, they will chose which book they want to promote.
-They cannot push every title, only a handful.
-Any book that does not survive 6 months on bookstore shelves will be remaindered.
-(Their marketing technique is like shooting crows: fire a shot at the flock, and if one or two drop, that’s success.)
+They take care of that side, but they will choose which book they want to promote.
+They can only push some titles, only a handful.
+Any book that does not survive six months on bookstore shelves will be remaindered.
+(Their marketing technique is like shooting crows: they fire a shot at the flock, and if one or two drop, that’s a success.)

 NO UPFRONT COSTS: The author has no upfront costs.
 All expenses (design, editing, printing and marketing) will be met by the publisher, but the author loses almost all creative control (cover and maybe, even, title).

-PRESTIGE AND VALIDATION: Many authors consider becoming a brand-name author is the most important point.
+PRESTIGE AND VALIDATION: Many authors consider becoming a brand-name author the most important.

-PROFESSIONAL BACKING: Traditional publishers will have a professional team to assure the quality of the finished product.
+PROFESSIONAL BACKING: Traditional publishers will have an experienced team to ensure the finished product's quality.

-PUBLISHING TECHNOLOGY: The author does not have to be concerned with any of this; everything will be under good care.
+PUBLISHING TECHNOLOGY: The author does not have to be concerned with this; everything will be under good care.

-ROYALTIES: The author will be paid (usually promptly) around 8% to 12% of the selling price (RRP) of each book as royalty.
+ROYALTIES: The author will be paid (usually promptly) around 8% to 12% of each book's selling price (RRP) as royalty.

-SUBSIDIARY RIGHTS: Although authors surrender all rights (including e-books) to the publisher, they do get a share of proceeds from any sell-on.
-Anyway, traditional publishers are in a much better position to exploit subsidiary rights than individual authors.
+SUBSIDIARY RIGHTS: Although authors surrender all rights (including e-books) to the publisher, they get a share of proceeds from any sell-on.
+Traditional publishers are in a much better position to exploit subsidiary rights than individual authors.